Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects

-A further level of complexity is reflected in the fact that there are several variations of the construction of the Connes--Kreimer Hopf algebra based for example on planar labelled trees, labelled trees, unlabelled trees and trees whose external legs have been ``amputated'' ---a term common in physics and the subject.
-We show, in general, these correspond to non-Sigma cooperads, coinvariants of symmetric cooperads and certain colimits, which are possible in semisimplicial cooperads.
+A further level of complexity is reflected in the fact that there are several variations of the construction of the Connes--Kreimer Hopf algebra based for example on planar labeled trees, labeled trees, unlabeled trees and trees whose external legs have been ``amputated'' --- a term common in physics.
+We show, in general, these variations correspond respectively to non-Sigma co--operads, coinvariants of symmetric co--operads and certain colimits, which are possible in semi--simplicial co--operads.

-An additional degree of understanding is provided by the insight that the underlying cooperads for the Hopf algebra of Goncharov and Baues are given by a cosimplicial structure.
-This also allows us to understand the origin of the shuffle product and other relations commonly imposed in theory of multiple zeta values and motives from this angle.
-For the shuffle product, in the end it is as Broadhurst remarked, the product comes from the fact that we want to multiply the integrals, which are the amplitudes of connected components of disconnected graphs.
-In simplicial terms this translates to the compatibility of different naturally occurring free monoid constructions, in the form of the Alexander--Whitney map and a multiplication base on the relative cup product.
-There are more surprising direct correspondences between the extra relations, like the contractibility of a 2-skeleton used by Baues and a relation on multiple zeta values essential for the motivic coaction.
+An additional degree of understanding is provided by the insight that the underlying co--operads for the Hopf algebras of Goncharov and of Baues are given by a simplicial structure.
+This also allows us to understand the origin of the shuffle product and other relations commonly imposed in the theory of multiple zeta values and motives from this angle.
+For the shuffle product, in the end it is as Broadhurst remarked; the product comes from the fact that we want to multiply the integrals, which are the amplitudes of connected components of disconnected graphs.
+In simplicial terms this translates to the compatibility of different naturally occurring free monoid constructions, in the form of the Alexander--Whitney map and a multiplication based on the relative cup product.
+There are more surprising direct correspondences between the extra relations, like the contractibility of a 2-skeleton used by Baues and a relation on multiple zeta values essential for the motivic co--action.